Joseph Lister: 1858 On the early stages of inflammation

 In Fig. 2 Lister pinched the frogs web with padded forceps.
 The frog grew paler with the healthy pigment assuming the angular or stellate shape similar to the previous diagram.
 The damaged chromatophore cells remain fully diffused.

 Spontaneous Gangrene from Arteritis

 Lister's first paper "On a Case of Spontaneous Gangrene from arteritis, and on the Causes of Coagulation of the Blood in Diseases of the Blood-Vessels" is an account of a case of spontaneous gangrene in a child.
 The paper on coagulation was read before the Medico-Chirugical Society of Edinburgh on 18 March 1858.
-In an account written by Agnes, she states that there was no one at the medical school meeting who was capable of appreciating it, and the remarks made upon it were very poor.
+In an account written by Agnes, she states that there was no one at the medical school meeting who was capable of appreciating it, and the remarks made upon it were poor.
 There were suggestions for improvement which Lister threw out.
 There was lots of cheering, proclaiming it a great success.
-The paper was written up at 7pm, with Lister dictating and Agnes writing it during a 50-minute session, followed by the exposition to the society at George Street hall at 8pm.
+The paper was written up at 7 p.m., with Lister dictating and Agnes writing it during a 50-minute session, followed by the exposition to the society at George Street hall at 8 p.m.